Newbury Park Way Development

 Into March 2009 and more machines were becoming evident on the site which was still easy to view with the fencing in place.

 Come May things were changing slowly with the new wooden fence being erected to keep passers by safe from debris and also trespassing on site.
-It was also at this time I realised there was a good view out of Camp Hobsons Furniture shop window
+It was also at this time I realised there was a good view out of Camp Hopson Furniture shop window

 October comes around and a hole starts to appear in the centre of the site, this I can only presume is to be the car park and good entrance for the shops.